 Space Added Value

-The project team plan to provide a bespoke service to credit providers in southern Africa that will allow them to mitigate the risk of non-repayment of loans by tracking the crop and intervening with agronomic knowledge small-scale farmers are lacking.
-The service will be called GRID and will provide the creditor with regular and consistent crop growth data alerting them to problems with the crop that would result in a default on the loan.
+The project team started a two year project in February 2018 to provide a bespoke service to credit providers in southern Africa allowing them to mitigate the risk of non-repayment of loans by tracking the crop and intervening with agronomic knowledge small-scale farmers are lacking.
+The service - called Grid – provides the creditor with regular and consistent crop growth data alerting them to problems with the crop that would result in a default on the loan.
 There is currently no tool on the market specifically for credit providers to track crop performance and enable them to actively engage with their investment.

-Specifically, GRID service will consist of a Crop Growth Index (CGI) for a variety of common African crops, advising the user what growth stage the crop has reached, as well as other growth indicators.
-This information will be delivered via a Grower Management Tool used by the credit providers to store and aggregate customer data.
-The tool will allow credit providers to communicate with the farmers directly to provide agronomic advice via the third element of GRID – the mobile app.
-The app will be used by growers and the credit providers’ agents on the ground.
-The app will primarily be utilised by extension officers, lead farmers and agents of credit providers working with small-scale farming communities.
+Specifically, Grid consists of a Crop Growth Index (CGI) for a variety of common African crops, advising the user what growth stage the crop has reached, as well as other growth indicators.
+This information is delivered via the Grid desktop application used by the credit providers to store and aggregate customer data.
+The tool will allow credit providers to communicate with the farmers directly to provide agronomic advice.
+The Grid mobile app is an on-boarding tool and is being used all across Africa.
+The app allows farms to be mapped quickly and key information about the farm be stored.